When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 At a glance, this range-topping SLT 750 version has an all-new frame specifically for the 750Wh battery models – the 500Wh and 625Wh versions use the same frame as the 2021 models.
 This new frame benefits from some subtle changes to the geometry which should improve the already excellent all-terrain capabilities.

-Being the flagship model, the Cube Kathmandu SLT 750 is adorned with Shimano’s excellent XT groupset, including 4-pot brakes and 10-51 12-speed cassette.
-There’s also mountain bike quality RockShox Recon Gold RL Air forks.
+Being the flagship model, the Cube Kathmandu SLT 750 is adorned with Shimano’s excellent XT groupset, including 4-pot brakes and a 10-51 12-speed cassette.
+There are also mountain bike-quality RockShox Recon Gold RL Air forks.

 5 uses for the new Cube Kathmandu SLT 750

 An e-bike like this has so many potential uses.
 As hybrid electric bikes go, the Cube Kathmandu SLT 750 should go practically anywhere.
 With its impressive battery range, Bosch CX motor and wide-range Shimano XT gearing.